 The Vidette is dedicated to the pursuit of truth, excellence and providing its readers with the knowledge they deserve.

 The Vidette Building, at the corner of University and Locust on the campus of Illinois State University in Normal, Illinois, is home to The Vidette.

-News published by The Vidette is based on the most up-to-date information available at press time.
-The paper is committed to printing the truth as it presents itself.
+Student journalists at The Vidette try to publish content online that is based on the most up-to-date information available at the time.
+The website and The Vidette's social media accounts are committed to printing the truth as it presents itself.

 The 2021-2022 Vidette Editor in Chief is Kellie Foy, a junior journalism major from Naperville.
 Prior to being named editor in chief in March, Foy was a news editor for The Vidette during the 2020-2021 school year at Illinois State University.
 Contact her at email@example.com or follow her on Twitter at @kellie_foy